 Moreover, the role of the sales representative will evolve.
 Rather than initiating contact and guiding the buyer through the sales process, sales teams will need to become adept at stepping in at the right moment, offering personalized, value-added insights that complement the digital research the buyer has already conducted.
 This consultative approach will require a deep understanding of the buyer’s business, challenges, and the solutions that can drive their success.

-The New B2B World
+The new B2B world

 The digital-first world has irrevocably changed the B2B buying process, rendering traditional sales models less effective.
 However, by embracing digital demand generation, particularly through content syndication and data-driven advertising, companies can adapt to these changes, fix what is broken, and thrive.
 The future of B2B sales will be more integrated, more digital, and more aligned with the buyer’s journey than ever before.
 As we navigate this transition, it is clear that companies willing to innovate and adapt will be the ones that succeed in this new landscape.